drovak/hpcalcpdp8/README.md

 This has been tested and works fine under `SimH`.
 Previous versions have run well on Omnibus hardware.
 With macros, a 4k HP-35 only version is available, but otherwise, it requires two fields (8k words) to run.
-This program relies on the over-typing of a single line of text; hence, a video terminal is recommended.
-However, a printing terminal option is underway.
+This program relies on the over-typing of a single line of text with the video terminal flag set;
+hence, a video terminal is recommended.
+However, a rudimentary printing terminal option has been developed.

 `palbart` is used to assemble the file for use under `SimH`. `gcc` or `clang` is used to compile `obj2oct`, which is a simple utility used to convert a